 - Resins to grip the layers it is holding together (adhesion)

-- Additives that give a longer shelf life but also provide special features such as color or UV resistance if and when needed
+- Additives that give a longer shelf life but also provide special features such as colour or UV resistance if and when needed

 Where are hot melt adhesives used in disposable hygiene products?

-Just like any recipe, the order and steps used to create the final adhesive are as important as the ingredients.
-Teams of scientists work together until each adhesive is just right and performs at its best for the role it plays:
+Teams of scientists work together until each adhesive is just right and performs its best for the role it plays:

 - The basic construction of the diaper: it bonds the various layers together more efficiently